 When creating your buyer persona report template, there are certain factors to consider and include.
 The big one to remember here is to mirror the sections from your interview questionnaire.
 These include:

 Determine what each persona is attempting to achieve based on their specific wants or needs.
 What is the persona looking for and why?
+Questions about goals can help your marketing and sales optimize their skills and become more effective when helping clients in the future.

 What are some specific challenges that a persona may be trying to overcome?
 Consider the various pain points that may lead a persona to seek your products or services as a solution.
 Also, consider challenges they may experience that your customer service team can help resolve even after they make a purchase.
+Asking about challenges during your buyer persona interviews can bring up a process that might have been overlooked.
+Now your customer service team can access and streamline that process making your company stronger than ever.

 Interests and Behaviors